COMMITTEE FOR INTERFAITH UNDERSTANDING

 (Formerly MILWAUKEE ASSOCIATION FOR INTERFAITH RELATIONS)

-The Committee for Interfaith Understanding – a program of the Interfaith Conference of Greater Milwaukee – is Southeastern Wisconsin’s largest and oldest inter-religious program conducting educational programs and bringing people together from a wide array of faith traditions to build understanding and friendship.
+The Committee for Interfaith Understanding (CIU) – a program of the Interfaith Conference of Greater Milwaukee – is Southeastern Wisconsin’s largest and oldest inter-religious program conducting educational programs and bringing people together from a wide array of faith traditions to build understanding and friendship.